facebookexperimental/Recoil/docs/docs/introduction/core-concepts.md

 A **selector** is a pure function that accepts atoms or other selectors as input.
 When these upstream atoms or selectors are updated, the selector function will be re-evaluated.
 Components can subscribe to selectors just like atoms, and will then be re-rendered when the selectors change.

-Selectors are used to calculate derived data that is based on state.
+Selectors are used for calculating derived data based on state.
 This lets us avoid redundant state, usually obviating the need for reducers to keep state in sync and valid.
 Instead, a minimal set of state is stored in atoms, while everything else is efficiently computed as a function of that minimal state.
 Since selectors keep track of what components need them and what state they depend on, they make this functional approach more efficient.

-From the point of view of components, selectors and atoms have the same interface and can therefore be substituted for one another.
+From the point of view of components, selectors and atoms have the same interface.
+Therefore, can be substituted for one another.

 Selectors are defined using the `selector` function: